Leading Puget Sound - Seattle Roofing Contractor Since 2008

 Features and Benefits

-Warranty - Valentine Roofing offers a 20-year workmanship warranty in addition to the manufacturer material warranty.
+Warranty - Valentine Roofing offers a comprehensive workmanship warranty in addition to the manufacturer material warranty.
 A Valentine Roofing warranty is always the best warranty in the industry, backed by the leading Puget Sound residential roofing contractor.

 Durable - Hot-air welded seams, like those of a PVC roof, are the strongest and most reliable seams in the roofing industry.
 Because PVC is a durable material it requires less maintenance saving you money from flat roof repairs often associated with lesser low slope roofing materials like torch down applications.
 PVC is engineered to be UV reflective and does not break down from exposure to UV light like other roofing material can.